JetBrains/resharper-angularjs/README.md

 You can install directly into ReSharper via the Extension Manager in the ReSharper menu.

-Packages for previous versions (8.2, 9.0, 9.1 and 9.2) are still available on the Extension Manager.
+Packages for previous versions are still available on the Extension Manager.